m4b/goblin/README.md

 * endian_fd - parses according to the endianness in the binary
 * std - to allow `no_std` environments

+# Maintainers

+1. PE: [@kkent030315]
+2. Elf: [@m4b], open for applications
+3. Mach-o: [@m4b], open for applications

+Maintainers are first contact reviewers for that particular backend.
+They are chosen based on prior contributions, activity, base knowledge, and amicable and gregarious behavior :D

+Currently, I ([@m4b]) only have merge rights for all PRs.
+In the future it is likely, that the maintainer(s) for that given backend will also have merge rights as well.

+Lastly, I will still likely give cursory reviews to all PRs, but will mostly/entirely default to the maintainer for that backend.

+And always remember the wisdom of Bill and Ted: "Be excellent to each other!"

 # Contributors

 Thank you all :heart: !